 $1.5 million for Food Security:

 Mayor McLean is helping families facing hunger.
 This project develops a local food system where a lead agency works with service providers.
-Non-profits can apply to take part this summer/fall.

 $2 million for Mental Health:

 The mayor is improving access to mental health, which has become a bigger issue for Boiseans after the pandemic.
 This project supports mental health providers and programs that target underserved and uninsured people, and it also grows group therapy opportunities.
-Non-profits and local providers are invited to apply.